AlexIndiex/WaveRiftNoobGuides/README.md

 * Open Konsole terminal and type `chmod +x /home/deck/Downloads/updater.sh` to give the `.sh` file permission to execute on deck;

-* Now open the `.sh` file, it's gonna download the latest builds in `/home/deck/Applications/`, you're gonna receive some pop-ups of what it got updated;
+* Now open the `.sh` file, it's going to download the latest builds in `/home/~/Applications/` and notify you with pop-ups of what it got updated;

-* Now go to `/home/deck/Applications/` and link in your desktop the emulators (for Ryujinx, just link `Ryujinx.sh` from `/home/deck/Applications/publish/`);
+* Now go to `/home/~/Applications/` and link in your desktop the emulators (for Ryujinx, just link `Ryujinx.sh` from `/home/deck/Applications/publish/`);

 * Add the `.sh` file and the new appimages to Steam and enjoy the latest updates;